 Birkenhead - The Name

-The subdivision, surveyed by Charles Heaphy, was on the eastern side of the present-day Hinemoa Street, which shows as the most left hand street on the poster map.
-These posters were distributed around Auckland and the austion of the 130 valuable villa sites was set down for Friday 29 June 1863.
+The subdivision, surveyed by Charles Heaphy, was on the eastern side of the present-day Hinemoa Street, which shows as the most left-hand street on the poster map.
+These posters were distributed around Auckland and the auction of the 130 valuable villa sites was set down for Friday 29 June 1863.

 Whether or not the auction ever took place is a matter of conjecture as no records of sale appear in the land records.
 Nevertheless the name stuck, with the area subsequently becoming known as the Birkenhead Road District, and, in 1888, Governor William Jervois issued a proclamation setting up the Borough of Birkenhead.